ResonantConcepts/podcastimages/readme.md

 ### Routes

+All routes receive parameters and serve a cached response if available.
+Otherwise, they query The Podcast Index for the current image URL, resizes it, caches the response, and delivers the image.

 #### Show query

 `/feed/:podcastGUID/:variant?`

-> Receives a podcastGUID, queries the Podcast Image for the current image URL, returns an image from the cache, or serves the original image and queues a process to cache it.

 ```html
 <img src="http://localhost:8787/feed/b9cd9278-2679-5cfd-9bc7-7f1e04f1cba4/128">